ViveSoftware/vive-registry-tool/README.md

 ### Switching to My Registries

-Only in Unity 2020.1 and newer, packages from scoped registries will be listed in another place called `My Registries`.
+In Unity 2019.4.6 and newer, packages from scoped registries will be listed in another place called `My Registries`.

 ![](https://i.imgur.com/gAWlUAF.png)